-Today, I’m going to talk about the five things that you need in order to write a compelling offer in a multiple offer, competitive environment.
+Today, I’m going to talk about the five things that you need in order to write an offer in a multiple offer, competitive environment.
 We have a very competitive housing market in the San Francisco Bay Area.

-If you are a homebuyer or somebody looking to buy a home in the near future, this is something that you and your real estate agent should have discussed already or should be planning on discussing.
+If you are a homebuyer or somebody looking to buy a home in the near future, this is something that you and your real estate agent should talk about when you write an offer.
 A nice compelling offer could influence the sellers to accept your offer rather than somebody else’s.

 This advice rings true whether you are in the San Francisco Bay Area, or anywhere in the country, where it is a competitive market.